akmiccom/dailydictation/markdown/DailyDictation_conversation_English.md

 ## 47. I Have a Sore Throat

+You sound terrible.
+I have a sore throat.
+You should rest your voice.
+I know.
+It hurts when I talk.
+What are you taking for your throat?
+Hot tea and honey.
+That should help.
+Are you going to work today?
+No, I'm staying home.
+Good idea.
+I'll feel better tomorrow.
+I hope so.

 ## 48. On Sale

+Do you like my new coat?
+It looks terrific!
+I'm glad you like it.
+How much was it?
+$80.
+That's a good price.
+Yeah, it was on sale.
+Where did you get it?
+At Sears.
+I like to shop there, too;
+they always have really good sales!
+Maybe you should go there today, they have a sale on shirts if you're interested.
+Good idea!
+I need some.

 ## 49. Not a Cloud in the Sky

+What a beautiful day!
+Yes, there's not a cloud in the sky.
+What's the temperature?
+It's 70 degrees.
+I love October.
+Me too.
+It's not too hot and not too cold.
+Fall is my favourite season.
+Mine, too.
+The weather is almost perfect.
+And the leaves are very pretty when they change colours.

 ## 50. Cold and Windy

+Is it cold out?
+Yes, it's cold and windy!
+I'm going to wear my heavy coat.
+Good idea!
+Where are you going?
+To the post office.
+Why?
+To mail this package.
+Would you buy some stamps for me?
+Sure.
+How many do you want?
+Ten.
+Here's the money for the stamps.
+Okay.
+I'll be back in twenty minutes, unless I get blown away!

 ## 51. It's Beginning to Snow

+Do you like snow?
+No!
+I hate it!
+Why?
+Snow is so pretty.
+Yes, but I don't like to drive in it.
+Well, it's beginning to snow.
+And I have to drive to work.
+How far is it to work?
+Six miles.
+Are we going to get much snow?
+About twelve inches, they say.
+Oh no!
+Driving will be dangerous!
+Please be careful!
+I will, by the way, can I borrow your car?

 ## 52. A House at the Shore

+When is your vacation?
+It starts next week.
+Where are you going?
+We're renting a house on the shore.
+That's wonderful!
+Yes, we love the ocean.
+Do you swim a lot?
+Not very much.
+Then, why are you going to the shore?
+Because we all bought new swimsuits!

 ## 53. A Soccer Game

+I'm going to play soccer.
+Who are you playing with?
+Some friends from work.
+Are you a good soccer player?
+Yes, but I'm not the best player on the team.
+What time does the game begin?
+Nine o'clock.
+Why don't you come with me?
+I can't today.
+I'm very busy.
+Okay.
+See you later.
+I hope your team wins.

 ## 54. Not So Young

+My son is graduating from high school today!
+And my daughter is graduating next year.
+How old is she?
+She's sixteen.
+I remember when she was a baby.
+I know.
+We're getting old.
+Don't say that!
+Why not?
+It's true.
+No, it isn't.
+We were young when we got married.
+That's right, but we got married 25 years ago!

 ## 55. Is She Single?

+Today is my cousin's birthday.
+What's your cousin's name?
+Kathy.
+I'm going to her house after dinner.
+How old is she?
+She's 24
+Hmm.
+She's my age.
+Is she pretty?
+Yes, and she's very nice, too.
+Is she single?
+No, she's married and has two children.
+Oh that's too bad.
+Not for her!

 ## 56. To Buy a Birthday Present

+What are you getting Jim for his birthday?
+I don't know yet.
+You can always get him a shirt.
+But I got him one last year.
+Oh, that's right.
+Let me think.
+I want to get him something different.
+How about a briefcase?
+Good idea!
+His briefcase is getting old.
+And it's something he'll use every day.
+Of course!
+Why didn't I think of that?

 ## 57. Telephone

+Hello?
+Hello, is Mary there?
+I'm sorry, you have the wrong number.
+Oh... is this 685-5290?
+No, it's not.
+I'm sorry.
+That's OK

 ## 58. A Light Eater

+Would you like anything else?
+You haven't eaten very much.
+No, thanks.
+I'm already full.
+Oh, come on.
+Have some more.
+No, I really can't.
+I've never been much of an eater.
+Have some coffee then.
+That would be nice.
+How do you take it?
+With sugar please, no cream.
+Here you are.
+Thank you.

 ## 59. A Nice Flat (1)